 Machine Learning works on the concepts of either Supervised or Unsupervised training model.
-It comes more evident in the further sections of the article where this is explained in better details after the necessary information is provided.
-The process by which the input and output are mapped to yield a better model is called the Supervised learning.
-The means by which you don’t have control over the learning process or where it gets unpredictable is called as Unsupervised machine learning.
+It comes more evident in the further sections of the article where this is explained in better detail after the necessary information is provided.
+The process by which the input and output are mapped to yield a better model is called Supervised Learning.
+The means by which you don’t have control over the learning process or where it gets unpredictable is called Unsupervised machine learning.

 What are the benefits of using Machine Learning Algorithms?